My role

 The balance of how much backstage information to surface

-Much of this process (and much of the journey others before my team have traveled) involved balancing how much backstage information to surface about backstage processes.
+Much of this process (and much of the journey others before my team have traveled) involved balancing how much information to surface about backstage processes.
 We began with an idea to show more, and our research guided us to show less.
 We also learned that when we are obscuring backstage processes for the sake of simplicity, we must ensure that all scenarios that could arise are considered and work together seamlessly with what we communicate to Veterans.